How will I meet this?

 I was walking to my car when a friend caught up with me.
 Her teenage son is struggling with a serious illness and with tears in her eyes, she told me, “Everyone says, 'Accept it.
 Accept it.'
 I don’t want to accept this.
 I want to run a million miles away from here.
 I feel like my head is going to explode.”

-Which is when, by understanding what acceptance isn’t, I understood that principle that had puzzled me.
+Which is when, by understanding what acceptance isn’t, I understood what acceptance is.

 talking ourselves into being happy that we have this pain, this cancer, this headache, this divorce, this sick baby, this death in the family.
 We are not throwing a party, pretending to be happy, denying what has been dropped on our doorstep.